Understanding Fairness in Software Engineering: Insights from Stack Exchange: Background and Related Work

 \subsection{Mining Stack Exchange Posts}

-\textsc{Stack Exchange (\textsc{StEx})} is a network of 181 communities that are created and run by experts and enthusiasts who are passionate about a specific topic \cite{SEintro}.
-Libraries of high-quality questions and answers are built, focused on each community's area of expertise. \textsc{Stack Overflow (SO)}, an online platform found in 2008 where programmers could help answer each other problems for free, was the origin of \textsc{StEx}.
-Ever since, the network has expanded to include many other communities, including technology (e.g.\changed{,} \textsc{Game Development}), culture \& recreation (e.g., \textsc{Travel}), life \& arts (e.g., \textsc{Graphic Design}), science (e.g., \textsc{Mathematics}), professional (e.g., \textsc{Workplace}), and business (e.g., \textsc{Quantitative Finance}).
+\textsc{Stack Exchange (\textsc{StEx})} is a network of 181 communities that are created and run by experts and enthusiasts who are passionate about a specific topic \cite{SEintro}. \textsc{Stack Overflow (SO)}, an online platform found in 2008 where programmers could help answer each other problems for free, was the origin of \textsc{StEx}.
+Ever since, the network has expanded to include many other communities, such as technology (e.g.\changed{,} \textsc{Game Development}), professional (e.g., \textsc{Workplace}), and business (e.g., \textsc{Quantitative Finance}).
 On \textsc{StEx} sites, a user can ask \textbf{questions} and receive \textbf{answers} from other users.
 Good answers are \textbf{voted up} and shown first, making them easy to locate.
-The owner of the question can \textbf{mark} one answer as "accepted," indicating that it worked for the person who asked.
-All questions are \textbf{tag}ged with their respective subject areas.
-Because a question may be related to numerous topics, each can have up to five tags. \textbf{Comments} can be used to request additional information or to clarify a question or answer.
+The owner of the question can \textbf{mark} one answer as "accepted," indicating that it worked for the person who asked. \textbf{Comments} can be used to request additional information or to clarify a question or answer.

 \textsc{StEx} sites provide a rich source of information, offering insights into understanding practitioners' behaviors, interactions, and perspectives on specific themes \cite{Treude2011}.
 Many studies have used \textsc{SO} posts, comments, tags, and user profiles to gain insight into important topics.
 For example, Khristul et al. investigated human values violations in \textsc{SO} posts, finding that 315 out of 2000 random comments expressed concerns that linked posts contradict human values \cite{khristul2022}.
 Ferreyra et al. \cite{Ferreyra2022} studied developers’ self-disclosure behavior on \textsc{SO}, revealing that proactive users provide much less information in their profiles than reactive and unengaged individuals.
 These studies demonstrate that \textsc{SO} is a valuable data source for uncovering useful information about software developers’ behaviour and perspective.